-The surplus on a regulatory basis as disclosed in this document and the surplus on a shareholder basis, as disclosed in the Company's full-year statutory accounts, incorporate the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2019 economic conditions.
+The surplus on a regulatory basis as disclosed in this document, incorporates the impacts of a recalculation of the Transitional Measure on Technical Provisions (TMTP) based on 31 December 2020 economic conditions.
+The Company obtained regulatory approval to recalculate its TMTP at this date, as its risk profile materially changed following the completion of the sale of the Mature Savings business in 2020.
 This complies with current regulatory requirements to recalculate the TMTP every two years, unless there are significant market movements or significant changes in the Company's risk profile triggering an earlier recalculation.
+The next recalculation on a regulatory basis will be due on 31 December 2021.